Tanjong Rhu

 Consisting of residential, commercial and recreational developments, Tanjong Rhu is famous for being the location of the Singapore Sports Hub, which includes the Kallang Wave Mall, new National Stadium and the Singapore Indoor Stadium.
 Previously, the old National Stadium which hosted a total of 18 National Day Parades sat on the land now occupied by the new National Stadium.
 The former Kallang Airport once extended into this area, with part of its old runway being the modern-day Stadium Boulevard.

 Other sports facilities in Tanjong Rhu include the Kallang Tennis Centre, Kallang Field, Kallang Ground, Kallang Track, Kallang Netball Centre, Kallang Squash Centre and PAssion WaVe @ Marina Bay.
 Notable places include Kallang Theatre, Leisure Park Kallang, Mountbatten Fire Post, Katong Community Centre, Singapore Swimming Club, the Benjamin Sheares Bridge and Dunman High School, one of Singapore's leading educational institutions.

-Tanjong Rhu is currently served by two Mass Rapid Transit (MRT) stations on the Circle line: Stadium MRT station and Mountbatten MRT station.
-In 2023, two more stations along the Thomson–East Coast line will open: Tanjong Rhu MRT station and Katong Park MRT station.

-Tanjong Rhu is an affluent residential neighbourhood, made up of mostly condominiums and private housing along Tanjong Rhu Road.
+Tanjong Rhu is also a residential neighbourhood, made up of mostly condominiums and private housing along Tanjong Rhu Road.
 A few blocks of public housing built by the Housing and Development Board (HDB) exist along Kampong Arang Road and Kampong Kayu Road.
 These residential estates are connected to the Singapore Sports Hub via Stadium Way, across the Geylang River.

 Etymology

-Tanjong Rhu is an old place name in Singapore that appeared in de Erédia's 1604 Map of Singapore, written as "Tanjon Rû".

-This area was formerly known as Sandy Point.
-The Malay name comes from the casuarina trees, referred to in Malay as pokok rhu or ru, which is the casuarina littoria species that grew along the beach between Kallang and Rochor.
-It was known as sha tsui in Cantonese, which means "sand spit".
+The name Tanjong Rhu appeared in Manuel Godinho de Erédia's 1604 map of Singapore spelt as Tanjon Rû, it means "casuarina cape" in Malay from the trees of Casuarina equisetifolia or almost similar C. littoria (ru or rhu) species that grew along the beach between Kallang and Rochor.
+It was known as sha tsui (沙咀) in Cantonese, which means "sand spit".